-I have posted a GPS route file for this hike and would highly recommend that the off-trail part of the hike be only done if you are using a GPS and have some experience hiking off trail.
+I have posted a GPS route for this hike and would highly recommend that the off-trail part of the hike be only done if you are using a GPS and have some experience hiking off-trail.

-The Ballantine trail is recovering nicely from fire damage and is pretty good condition now.
+The Ballantine Trail is recovering nicely from fire damage and is in pretty good condition now.
 A lot of new green is showing through.
 The low desert recovers much faster than a treed forest I believe.

 WARNING!
 Hiking and outdoor related sports can be dangerous.
 Be responsible and prepare for the trip.
 Study the area you are entering and plan accordingly.
 Dress for the current and unexpected weather changes.
 Take plenty of water.
 Never go alone.
 Make an itinerary with your plan(s), route(s), destination(s) and expected return time.
 Give your itinerary to trusted family and/or friends.